IAS Fellow, October-December 2021

 In 2008 Dr Ainge moved back to St Andrews to start his own lab.
 Since then he has taken a board interdisciplinary approach to examining the neural bases of spatial and episodic memory.
 The core of the labs’ work still centres on a systems neuroscience approach to understanding how the brain enables us to remember our everyday experiences.
 Recent work published in Current Biology demonstrates that there may be much more functional specialisation within the brain’s memory network than had previously been imagined.
 He collaborates with developmental and cognitive psychologists to examine these memory processes in human children and adults with recent findings published in Current Biology demonstrating that episodic memory and future planning may be dissociable cognitive functions contrary to current thinking.
 He also works closely with cellular neuroscientists examining the functional properties of the signalling cascades that are disrupted in Alzheimer’s disease.
 Recent work published in Cerebral Cortex suggests that the dietary hormone leptin, may be a potential therapeutic target for Alzheimer’s.

 Dr Ainge’s expertise in how high-level cognitive functions such as memory are represented within neural networks will serve as an interesting counterpoint to the more philosophical and literary interpretations of memory taken by other participants in the IAS’ 2020 theme on representing memory.
-Dr Ainge is looking forward to furthering his collaboration Dr Easton and establishing a new cross-discipline understanding of memory representations.
+Dr Ainge is looking forward to furthering his collaboration with Professor Alex Easton (Representing Memory project) and establishing a new cross-discipline understanding of memory representations.